Kinyugo/consistency_models/README.md

         sigmas=[80.0], # sampling starts at the maximum std (T) clip_denoised=True, # whether to clamp values to [-1, 1] range
         verbose=True,
-    )
+        my_kwarg=my_kwarg, # passed to the model as kwargs useful for conditioning )
 ```